cea-hpc/modules/doc/source/module.rst

 .. option:: --force, -f

- On :subcmd:`load`, :subcmd:`unload`, :subcmd:`switch`, :subcmd:`load-any` and
+ On :subcmd:`load`, :subcmd:`unload`, :subcmd:`switch`, :subcmd:`load-any`,
- :subcmd:`try-load` sub-commands by-pass any unsatisfied modulefile constraint corresponding to the declared :mfcmd:`prereq` and :mfcmd:`conflict`.
+ :subcmd:`try-load` and :subcmd:`mod-to-sh` sub-commands by-pass any
+ unsatisfied modulefile constraint corresponding to the declared :mfcmd:`prereq` and :mfcmd:`conflict`.
 Which means for instance that a *modulefile* will be loaded even if it comes in conflict with another loaded *modulefile* or that a *modulefile* will be unloaded even if it is required as a prereq by another *modulefile*.

  On :subcmd:`clear` sub-command, skip the confirmation dialog and proceed.